- Experience report

 In my work with the ifb group, I am most thankful for my co-workers and the opportunity to continually take on new tasks and subject areas.
 In all truth, working together with my colleagues simply tops all else.
 They are extremely good at what they do, provide constant support and are always open for questions.
 This solidarity is, of course, especially helpful in the beginning.
 When I joined ifb after completing my studies in physics, I really wasn't familiar with ifb's specializations.
 The in-house training phase at the beginning provided me with an initial general impression, but you actually learn the most through working with clients.
 This sometimes involves just jumping in at the deep end, for example, when taking on responsibility in the first client project and having to prove oneself on one's own.
 The basic knowledge of programming that I gained in college helped a bit, but the most important factor consists of a certain will power and fascination for solving problems independently.
 One of my main tasks at the moment consists of feeding data into the Bank Analyzer, processing this data for technical testing and ensuring that the computer programs run smoothly.
 In addition to this, I am responsible for further development of the IT systems within the framework of data provision and modeling.
 In light of my training as a physicist, I've actually become a real techie and networking pro at ifb.
 Many industries are said to be male dominated.
 This can sometimes also be heard with reference to the world of consulting.
 But, as a woman, I think it is important to just do what interests you.
 As it turns out, I've always been in male dominated spheres and never had the feeling that I was at a disadvantage as a woman.
 Most of all, it helps to be oneself and not let anyone get you down.
 One of the most interesting experiences for me at ifb group was my project in Canada, where I spent one and a half years.
 It was extremely exciting to work in a non-German environment while at the same time getting to know new people and a new culture.

-Physicist and consultant, Dr. Milan den Heijer,
+Physicist and Senior Engineer, Dr. Milan den Heijer,

 describes the application process and his start at ifb